Karrrramba/Building_Data_Visualization_Tools/README.md

 ggplot(worldcup, x = Shots, y = Passes)
 ```

-The `data` argument has to be specified before or with the aesthetics.
+The `data` aargument has to be specified before or with the aesthetics.
 If no dataset is specified within `ggplot()` but inside another `geom_*`
 make sure to use the `data` argument as `data` is not the first
 parameter expected in `geom` calls.